 The Dead Hate the Living (1999) The Dead Hate the Living (1999) **½

 I’m going to do the grumpy old man thing for a bit, here, and begin with a digression about the Good Old Days.
 (Yeah, okay— so I wasn’t even around for most of the period I’m going to be talking about.
 I know.
 Now sit down and shut up.)
 It used to be that the makers of horror movies put a hell of a lot of creative energy into coming up with a title.
 Hell, with some movies, the title even came before the screenplay, which was then written to justify it.
 I could go on and on rattling off the titles of old horror flicks that drew me to them like ferrous metal to a magnet, but instead, I’ll just list a few of my all-time favorites to give you some idea of what I’m talking about here.
 Twitch of the Death Nerve.
 Let Sleeping Corpses Lie.
 Cannibal Holocaust.
 The Texas Chainsaw Massacre.
 Frankenstein Must Be Destroyed.
 Nobody does that anymore; today’s horror filmmakers are content with titles like Scream or Wishmaster or Jack Frost.
 So imagine my excitement the first time I saw The Dead Hate the Living staring up at me from the shelf at the video store— now that is a title.
-Of course, the disheartening truth is that most of the movies I’ve seen with really spectacular titles fail to live up to them, and as it turns out, The Dead Hate the Living falls right into line with that tradition, although it’s still vastly better than most of the crap Full Moon Video puts out.
+Of course, the disheartening truth is that most of the movies I’ve seen with really spectacular titles fail to live up to them, and as it turns out, The Dead Hate the Living falls right into line with that tradition, although it’s still vastly better than most of the crap Full Moon Entertainment puts out.
 (And if you’re listening, Charles Band, I implore you— for the love of God, no more fucking Trancers movies!!!!)

 This film also has one of the more attention-getting openings I’ve seen in a while (assuming one disregards a pre-credits sequence that is a little too close to Night of the Zombies for comfort).
 A female pathologist (Wendy Speake) working alone in a morgue is examining the wounds on what she will later describe as “a mangled cute guy” (Benjamin P. Morris).
 She works her way up his torso, cataloguing the injuries as she goes, but it isn’t until she reaches the neck that she discovers anything really out of the ordinary.
 The huge gash on the side of the dead man’s throat is too ragged to have been made with a knife or an axe, or even with the chainsaw the doctor thinks was responsible for some of the damage to the trunk.
 In fact, just as the doctor is observing that the flesh of the throat appears to have been torn rather than cut, she spots a human molar stuck in what’s left of the cadaver’s sternocleidomastoid.
 Eww...
 The doctor turns around to deposit the tooth in an evidence tray, and when she turns back to the gurney, the dead man is gone!
 He didn’t go far, though, because he suddenly appears from behind a large piece of furniture, grabs the doctor, and slits her throat with her own scalpel.
 The zombie then lays the doctor on the gurney, rips open her lab coat and blouse, and proceeds literally to dry-hump her back to life!!!!
 Man, I’ve been watching these things for as long as I can remember, and I’m quite certain I’ve never once seen that before.

 But alas, all is not as it seems.
 No sooner has the doctor returned to life than David Poe (Eric Clawson) yells, “Cut!” from his seat just beyond the camera’s field of vision; we’ve been watching a zombie movie in the making all along.
 The doctor is really David’s sister, Shelley, and her zombie paramour is a struggling would-be actor named Eric.
 The rest of the crew consists of special effects/makeup guy Paul (Brett Beardslee), production assistant/actor Marcus (Rick Irwin), production assistant/director’s girlfriend Topaz (Jamie Donahue, from Caged Hearts and Cellblock Sisters: Banished Behind Bars), and cameraman/stoner Chas.
-Oh, yes— and Nina Poe (Witch House’s Kimberly Pullis), David’s other sister, who is fronting much of the money for the movie, and who is supposed to be playing the role we just saw Shelley in.
+Oh, yes— and Nina Poe (Witchouse’s Kimberly Pullis), David’s other sister, who is fronting much of the money for the movie, and who is supposed to be playing the role we just saw Shelley in.
 Nina is two hours late in getting to the shooting location (it appears to be some kind of abandoned, half-ruined hospital), and nobody likes her anyway, so David and his team decided to go ahead without her.
 Of course, now that Nina has finally shown up on the set, there’s going to be hell to pay.

 The rest of the cast and crew scatter when the big inter-sibling blowout begins, so when it finally reaches its conclusion (Nina, invoking the financial backer’s prerogative, gets her way in the end), David has to send Topaz to round everybody up.
 In the room where she finds Eric and Shelley, she also finds a video tape which she assumes was left there by David by mistake.
 None of the characters realize this, but it was in this very room that the pre-credits sequence (which I was hoping to avoid having to talk about) took place.
 A man who looked exactly like White Zombie frontman Rob Zombie (back when he was younger, thinner, and still using his real last name), who we will later learn went by the name of Dr. Eibon (Matt Stephens— and note the reference to The Beyond), had been talking to his camcorder about “my army of the dead” when a zombie broke down the door behind him and did what zombies usually do when they meet somebody with a pulse.
 The tape Topaz found thus has something of the flavor of a suicide note.
 And judging by the fresh-looking bloodstains all over the walls and windows, it can’t have happened all that long ago.
 So we in the audience are unable to share in the characters’ surprise when Topaz (still looking for missing crewmembers) stumbles upon a huge, black, metal coffin, covered in strange hieroglyphics and wired for some reason into the hospital’s electrical system, propped up against the wall in a room on one of the lower floors.
 Nor can we share their surprise when they open the casket up and the lifeless body of Dr. Eibon falls out onto the floor.
 What is a bit surprising is how David decides he wants to deal with the situation.
 Rather than getting the hell out of there and calling the cops, as Shelley suggests, he gets it into his head to incorporate Eibon’s body into the movie: “What’s the one thing that no living dead movie has ever had?
 A real corpse!”